sunaku/tork/README.markdown

     tork --help

+You can add line editing, history, and filename completion:

+    rlwrap -c tork

 You can monitor your test processes from another terminal:

     watch 'ps xuw | sed -n "1p; /tor[k]/p" | fgrep -v sed'